 Caracciolo returned to Naples in January to take care of private matters and arrived in the city after the Republic had been declared.
 His behavior at that point has remained the subject of speculation.
 Either he resented being snubbed by King Ferdinand, who had fled aboard Nelson's vessel and not Caracciolo's, or he was appalled at the cowardly flight, itself, or he was truly taken with the newly proclaimed Neapolitan Republic.
 Whatever the case, he took command of the naval forces of the new Republic.
 In other words, he betrayed his king.

-He led the Republican
+He led the

-navy against royalist Neapolitan and British naval
+Republican navy against royalist Neapolitan and

-flagship, Minerva, inflicting damage on that
+the British flagship, Minerva, inflicting

-Cardinal Ruffo.
+Faith under Cardinal Ruffo.
 Caracciolo was captured.
-His trial

 to an armistice, promised safe passage to Republican

-defenders (presumably including Caracciolo), and
+defenders (presumably including Caracciolo), and then

-then put the Republicans on trial, anyway.
+put the Republicans on trial, anyway.

 There was never any doubt as to Caracciolo's fate.
 Queen Caroline had relayed to Nelson her wish that Caracciolo should hang, no matter what.
 Caracciolo was tried aboard a British ship, Foudroyant, by Neapolitan royalist officers and charged with high treason.
 He was not permitted to call witnesses in his defence.
 He was condemned to death by three votes to two.
 He was not given the customary twenty-four hours for personal matters of the spirit.
 His request to be shot was denied and he was hanged from the yardarm of the Minerva on the morning of June 30, 1799.
 His body was weighted and thrown into the sea.

-One of the mainstays of
+One of the

 bobbing its way towards shore.
 Indeed, there is even a

-painting showing King Ferdinand aboard his ship,
+painting showing King Ferdinand aboard his ship, aghast

-alongside.
-Whatever the case, Caracciolo's body was
+Whatever the case, Caracciolo's body was retrieved from

 the sea and his remains now rest in the small church of

-Naples (photo, above).
+Santa Lucia section of Naples (photo, above).